gareth618/m-pic/README.md

 # M-PIC

-An aggregator-type web app that helps users manage their photos from various photo-sharing platforms like FaceBook, InstaGram, Twitter, Reddit, Unsplash.
+An aggregator-type web app that helps users manage their photos from various photo-sharing platforms like Facebook, Instagram, Twitter, Reddit, Unsplash.

 ## Team